 A business responsible for transits of goods may be granted an authorisation by Customs to attach seals of a special type to means of transport or packages.
 The seals must meet the ISO standard 17712:2013 or the requirements in article 301.1 of the Implementing Regulation of the Union Customs Code.
 The seals must be approved by Customs.

-Authorisation for the use of seals of a special type is applied for online in the Authorisation Service via the main page for Customs’ online services.
+Authorisations for the use of seals of a special type and amendments to valid authorisations are applied for online in the Authorisation and Decisions Service.

 If you are unable to log into the Authorisation Service, contact the Customs Information Service.

-Airlines, shipping companies and railway companies can apply for the authorisation to use a paper-based transit procedure.
+Airlines, shipping companies and railway companies can apply for the authorisation to use a customs declaration with a reduced dataset.
 Conditions for the authorisation:

 A business customer of Customs can apply for an authorisation for warehousing of goods brought in from outside the EU, e.g. if the amount of import duties is high.
 Warehousing has many advantages for the business.
 No customs duties or taxes are levied on goods placed under a storage procedure.
 Also, the goods may await the authorisations and licences needed for import.
 Storage also makes it possible to choose the final customs procedure later.
 If the goods are re-exported, no customs duties and taxes need to be paid for them in Finland.